thermoio/docs/databases/installing-pgsql-on-centos.md

 # Installing PgSQL on CentOS

+## But first...
+You will need A limited user with sudo access.
+For assistance creating one, see [Creating Sudo Users](https://www.thermo.io/how-to/security/creating-sudo-users).

+## Method
 Using the package manager, perform a system update to ensure you are running the most current version of CentOS before installing it.
 ```shell
 sudo yum update